Multi-objective optimisation via the R2 utilities: Optimisation problem

-\paragraph{Thompson sampling} The multi-objective generalisation of the Thompson sampling \cite{thompson1933b} strategy can be recovered by only using a single model sample, $H=1$, in the approximate EUI acquisition function \eqref{eqn:approximate_eui}.
+\paragraph{Thompson sampling} The multi-objective generalisation of the Thompson sampling \cite{thompson1933b} strategy can be recovered by using only a single model sample, $H=1$, in the approximate EUI acquisition function \eqref{eqn:approximate_eui}.
 This strategy has been proposed before for some specific utility functions.
-For instance, the TSEMO algorithm \cite{bradford2018jgo} considered the case where we used the hypervolume indicator as our utility.
+For instance, the TSEMO algorithm \cite{bradford2018jgo} considered the case where the hypervolume indicator is used as the utility.